Geographic Informations Systems (GIS Mapping)

-GIS (geographic information systems), GPS (global positioning system) and remote sensing technology supports environmental management for natural hazards and disasters, global climate change, natural resources, wildlife, land cover and many other applications.
+GIS (geographic information systems), GPS (global positioning system) and satellite remote sensing technology supports environmental management for natural hazards and disasters, global climate change, natural resources, wildlife, land cover and many other applications.
 Satellite Imaging Corporation (SIC) integrates orthorectified satellite image mosaics to create single, data-rich images for intelligent GIS mapping to achieve a multi-layered result for many types of analysis.

 Satellite imagery greatly enhances a GIS mapping project and serves as a source of information and data to support analysis and classification for geospatial assessment and modeling.
 The WorldView-4 satellite sensor with 30cm panchromatic and 1.2m 4-band multispectral imagery and the WorldView-3 satellite sensors with a resolution of 30cm panchromatic and 1.2m 8-band multispectral imagery is becoming a great resource for environmental management and wildlife monitoring and analysis.